 Where should you go to nab a Macnab?
 These estates offer you the best chances of success

 Hoping to bag a Macnab this year?
-The Field’s Challenge, in association with Blaser, is the ultimate test of sporting prowess.
-Maximise your chances of success by taking Mungo Ingleby’s advice on the best Macnab estates.
+The Field’s Macnab Challenge, in association with BASC and Blaser, is the ultimate test of sporting prowess.
+Maximise your chances of success by taking Mungo Ingleby’s advice on some of the best Macnab estates.

 BEST MACNAB ESTATES

 I would wager that a significant proportion of The Field’s readership would be able to name the constituent parts of the Macnab Challenge.
 Most, I suspect, would have given passing thought to completing said challenge but few will have progressed further.
 One reason for this is that the number of Macnabs completed each year is low.
 It is generally a difficult challenge to complete, but therein lies its appeal.
 Conditions on the day, wind and water, are in the lap of the gods and often unhelpful.
 It is nothing short of miraculous if one of the three species concerned does not deviate from its usual pattern of behaviour.

 However, one element within your control is the location.
 What are you actually looking for?
 A family holiday from which a Macnab opportunity may emerge?
 A more serious enterprise?
 A single day in the diary booked well in advance?
 The longer you can devote to the enterprise the greater your chances of success will be.
 The following options are by no means exhaustive but should provide food for thought.